-This article understands how to setup a home network with multiple access points.
+This home network setup understands how to setup a home network with multiple access points.
 A list of common FAQs related to this setup are included at the end of the post.

-The below diagram shows a home network with a wireless router and laptops connected to it.
+The below diagram shows a home wireless access point setup on a network with wireless router and laptops connected to it.

 The wireless router would typically have DHCP server enabled on it.
 The access points would have the capability to be configured either with static or dynamic IP address.
 It is recommended that the access points are configured with a static IP address as it would help in the manageability of the device.